DavidWilliams81/cubiquity/README.md

 * The engine is **lightweight and easy to integrate** with external game engines and/or graphics libraries.
 It consists of a small number of **zero-dependency C++ files** which can be directly added to your project or built into a library.
 Because it is **public domain** there are **no obligations or restrictions** on what you can do with the code.

 * Volume data is stored in a **Sparse Voxel DAG** which allows for extremely efficient compression and hence very large environments.
-The implementation improves over the [original SVDAG paper](http://www.cse.chalmers.se/~uffe/HighResolutionSparseVoxelDAGs.pdf) by providing copy-on-write semantics to unshare DAG nodes when needed, thereby enabling **runtime modifications** to the volume.
-It also adds support for **per-voxel material identifiers**.
+The implementation builds on the [original SVDAG paper](http://www.cse.chalmers.se/~uffe/HighResolutionSparseVoxelDAGs.pdf) and also includes some concepts described in the ['HashDAG' paper](https://graphics.tudelft.nl/Publications-new/2020/CBE20/ModifyingCompressedVoxels-main.pdf), along with some novel contributions of its own.
+Taken together, these enable **runtime modifications** to the volume as well as support for **per-voxel material identifiers**.

 * A robust voxelisation algorithm based on [3D rasterisation](http://web.eecs.utk.edu/~huangj/papers/polygon.pdf) and [generalised winding numbers](https://igl.ethz.ch/projects/winding-number/robust-inside-outside-segmentation-using-generalized-winding-numbers-siggraph-2013-jacobson-et-al.pdf).
 This allows for **true 'solid' (filled) voxelisation** while also supporting multiple materials in the source mesh.
 The implementation uses a spatial hierarchy to improve performance and **includes an SIMD (AVX) version** of the winding number evaluation.